 Most women are not getting help

-So, 98.8% of women facing infertility did not access fertility services, and 99.8% did not get a baby from those services.
-These numbers demonstrate that a HUGE population of women don’t have access to IVF due to the high costs, are scared of the invasiveness or side effects, or are morally opposed to sacrificing their own embryos at a chance for pregnancy.
-As a medical profession we need to do more.
+These numbers demonstrate that a significant population of women don’t have access to IVF, perhaps due to the high costs, fear of the invasiveness or side effects, or moral opposition to sacrificing their own embryos for a chance of pregnancy.
+As a medical profession, we need to do more.
 And we can.

 The NaProTechnology answer.